zhao-ht/GIMLET/README.md

 cd ..
 ```

+In this case, the **--model_name_or_path**  refers to the path of the checkpoint directory, which is **ckpts/gimlet**.

 ### Dataset Download

+#### Method 1: HuggingFace
+Our datasets is available for download on HuggingFace.
+You can automatically download the datasets and use the huggingface dataset pipeline by augment **--use_huggingface_pipeline**.

+#### Method 2: Manual Download
+Alternatively, you can run experiments from the original molecule datasets.
+In this pipeline, we will incorporate instruction text to the molecule data during the experimentation process.
 The MoleculeNet datasets, which comprise pcba, bace, hiv, muv, tox21, toxcast, bbbp, esol, lipo, and freesolv, can be conveniently downloaded automatically upon the first run.
 Alternatively, you can manually download them by following the script below:

 ```